Logrui/n8n-nodes-twenty-dynamic/README.md

 ## Compatibility

-Compatible and tested with Twenty v1.7.6 and n8n Version 1.113.3
+Compatible and tested with the newest Twenty v1.11.0 and n8n Version 2.0 Beta (Last Updated: 2025-12-15)

 ## Credits